droveda/oauth2-openidconnect-course/NOTES03.md

 #### Notes and questions
-1. Q: Why the Authorization Server when it redirects why does it not redirect directly the access token?
+1. Q: Why the Authorization Server when it redirects, why does it not redirect directly the access token?
 Why do we have to make a separate call to get an access Token?
    1. A: The reason for this is that we do not want to expose the access token on the front-end side.
 We don't want to expose it on the front channel.
 It should always remain on the back channel as much as possible.
    2. A: The auth code is valid for a few minutes and it needs to be exchanged for an access token.
 So even if the auth code is compromised it really still requires a client identifier and a client secret to get an access token.
 So without that you cannot get an access token.
 But if you were to send an access token using the front channel through the browser as a redirect then the access token cloud be stolen and then the access token can be used by anybody to gain access.
 So this is the reason why the proccess is broken into two parts - one to get the auth code and the second to actually get the access token.

 ### Open ID Connect Scopes
-The oauth access token have minimal information, minimal information about the user, for example in a JWT token there us the **sub** subject field, which can contains for instance an user email.
+The oauth access token have minimal information, minimal information about the user, for example in a JWT token there is the **sub** subject field, which can contains for instance an user email.
-The JWT is small and contains eniugh information for verification of the token, and that's how it should be, because this access token will be sent as part of every API request and we want this to be as small as possible.
+The JWT is small and contains enough information for verification of the token, and that's how it should be, because this access token will be sent as part of every API request and we want this to be as small as possible.
 The OAuth 2.0 specification does a good job of that.
 OpenID Connect fill the gap, in order to get more information of the user, for instance User name, lastname, department, photo, etc...
 OpenID Connect defines a set of scopes that can be used to retrieve the user information after the user gets authenticated.
-OpenID Scopres are built-in scopes which allow the client to get information about the user and by the way the user would have to still authorize these as well
+OpenID Scopes are built-in scopes which allow the client to get information about the user and by the way the user would have to still authorize these as well
 The Client will have to specify the OpenID specifc scopes when asking for the token.
 The OpenID scopes are openid, profile, email, address and phone.
 The Authorization server will return an access token as well as an **OpenID ID Token** which contains user information.
 If you specify openid as a scope, the client can also call the user information that is the user info